-Have data on another site that you'd like to publish to data.world for easy sharing, collaboration, visualization, and querying?
+Have data on another site that you'd like to import to data.world for easy sharing, collaboration, and querying?
 No problem!
-As long as you have a direct URL to the file with permission to access it, data.world will be able to import it easily.
+As long as you have a direct URL to one of our supported file types and permission to access it, data.world will be able to import it easily.
 This is a great solution for importing data from the web, data portals, cloud storage apps, GitHub, and API endpoints!
 Even better, if the files change at the source, data.world can automatically update it.

 To add data from a URL click the Add data button on the dataset overview page and select the Sync from URL option: